Wild Seed (novel)

-Wild Seed is a science fiction novel by American writer Octavia Butler.
+Wild Seed is a science fiction novel by American writer Octavia E. Butler.
 Although published in 1980 as the fourth book of the Patternist series, it is the earliest book in the chronology of the Patternist world.
 The other books in the series are, in order within the Patternist chronology: Mind of My Mind (1977), Clay's Ark (1984), Survivor (1978), and Patternmaster (1976).

 Plot

 Wild Seed is the story of two immortal Africans named Doro and Anyanwu.
 Doro is a spirit who can inhabit other people's bodies, killing anyone and anything in his path, while Anyanwu is a woman with healing powers who can transform herself into any human or animal.
 When they meet, Doro senses Anyanwu's abilities and wants to add her to one of his seed villages in the New World, where he breeds super humans.
 Doro convinces Anyanwu to travel with him to America by telling her he will give her children she will never have to watch die.
 Although Doro plans to impregnate her himself, he also wants to share her with his son Isaac.
 Isaac has very strong telekinetic powers and is one of Doro's most successful seeds.
 By partnering Anyanwu and Isaac together, Doro hopes to obtain children with very special abilities.

-Doro discovers that when Anyanwu transforms into an animal, he cannot sense or kill her.
+Doro discovers that when Anyanwu transforms into an animal, he cannot sense her as he can all other super humans.
 Feeling threatened by her shape-shifting ability, he wonders whether he holds enough control over her.
 Anyanwu witnesses Doro's barbaric ways and plain disregard for his people, which frightens her.
 When they arrive at the seed village, Doro tells Anyanwu that she is to marry Isaac, and bear his children and the children of whomever else Doro chooses.
 Anyanwu eventually agrees once Isaac convinces her that she could be the only one to get through to Doro.